nats-io/nats-server/doc/adr/0008-jetstream-kv.md

 ## KV

 This is the read-write KV store handle, every backend should implement a language equivalent interface.
+But note the comments by `RoKV` for why I call these out separately.

 ```go
 // KV is a read-write interface to a single key-value store bucket